 The UK formally left the EU on Friday 31 January 2020, on the terms set out in the Withdrawal Agreement.
 This includes the Protocol on Ireland/Northern Ireland, aimed at avoiding a hard border on the island and protecting the all-island economy.

-From 1 January 2021, following the end of the transition period provided for in the Withdrawal Agreement, the UK will be outside of the EU's Single Market and Customs Union.
-This means significant and lasting change, particularly for businesses moving goods to, from or through the UK, excluding Northern Ireland.
-The Protocol on Ireland/Northern Ireland means that no new procedures will apply to goods moving between Ireland and Northern Ireland.
+From 1 January 2021, following the end of the transition period provided for in the Withdrawal Agreement, the UK has been outside of the EU's Single Market and Customs Union.
+This has led to a new trading relationship for businesses moving goods to, from or through the UK, excluding Northern Ireland.
+The Protocol on Ireland/Northern Ireland sets out the arrangements for goods moving between Ireland and Northern Ireland.

-The Brexit Unit is responsible for supporting the Ministers and Management Board in ensuring a coordinated and coherent approach to Brexit across the department and its agencies.
-This includes engaging with stakeholders and we are happy to receive submissions regarding impacts and implications of Brexit that you consider relevant to our remit - you can email firstname.lastname@example.org.
+The Ireland UK Unit of the Department of Enterprise, Trade and Employment is responsible for supporting the Ministers and Management Board in ensuring a coordinated and coherent approach to Brexit across the department and its agencies.
+This includes engaging with stakeholders and we are happy to receive submissions regarding impacts and implications of Brexit that you consider relevant to our remit – email email@example.com.